 Form 5.0 (Budget realignment template)

-The implementation guidelines of the “Reinventing Research in UP” was approved by the Board at its 1272nd meeting held on 25 August 2011.
+The implementation guidelines of the “Reinventing Research in UP” were approved by the Board at its 1272nd meeting held on 25 August 2011.
 This initiative will be called the Emerging Interdisciplinary Research (EIDR) Program which is a variation of the previous research program of the OVPAA.

 Two categories of grant proposals will be solicited: (1) interdisciplinary research (IDR) program proposals for —PhP10M per year, and (2) single or dual project proposals for PhP2.0M per year, for a maximum of four years (in two phases), to total PhP80M per year.